Florida faces an 'emotional roller coaster' as the search for survivors of Hurricane Ian continues and the death toll rises - KTVZ

 Days after the hurricane left, flooding continues to increase in areas near the St. Johns River, Lake Monroe, and Lake Harney, with an additional 100 homes suffering floodwater damage over the last 24 hours, Seminole County emergency management officials told CNN affiliate WESH.

 FEMA alone cannot rebuild and provide assistance to all the communities impacted by Hurricane Ian, former FEMA Administrator Craig Fugate told CNN Sunday.
-The US Department of Housing and Urban Development, otherwise known as HUD, can provide grants to communities impacted by hurricanes and other natural disasters to help people get back on their feet, Fugate added.
+The US Department of Housing and Urban Development can provide grants to communities impacted by hurricanes and other natural disasters to help people get back on their feet, Fugate added.

 “It’s just not the coast of Florida that’s been impacted.
 We’ve got impacts all the way through Orlando, up to the East Coast.
 Places like St. Augustine had devastating flooding,” Fugate stressed.